Physical Spirituality

 Part II : Modes of Meaning

-Having become familiar with connective and architective interactions you should notice them at work in yourself and in the world around you.
-If you look very carefully, you will see that every event, every relationship in your life, every phenomenon you encounter, whether physical, biological or social, is composed of connective and/or architective interactions.
+Having become familiar with connectivity and architectivity you should notice them at work in yourself and in the world around you.
+If you look carefully, you will see that every event, every relationship in your life, every phenomenon you encounter, whether physical, biological or social, displays the features of connectivity and/or architectivity.

-Serial meanings arising from architectivity, like having a unique identity, I say are of the architective mode, while those arising from connectivity are of the connective mode.
+Serial meanings arising from the features of architectivity, like having a unique identity, I say are of the architective mode, while those arising from the features of connectivity are of the connective mode.
 That is, I talk about connective and architective modes of serial meaning.

 As I sit and write I happen to look up and notice some passing clouds and feel the breeze on my face through the open window - I momentarily skip into the connective mode of serial meaning from the architective activity of arranging words on a page.

-For us, the main implications of serial meaning lie in the ways interactions are sequenced and arranged, in the patterns we discern and manipulate in these, and in the games we play with them.
+For us, the main implications of serial meaning lie in the ways phenomena are sequenced and arranged, in the patterns we discern and manipulate in them, and in the games we play with them.
 To give you an idea of how significant serial meaning is to us, some examples follow:

 Previous Home NEXT